Brett Knowles, pm2 Consulting

 Building the team is often difficult to do while you're in a work context, because people come to the team with different levels of power and capability.
 If you can move them to a different environment where power bases no longer dominate, or even are reversed, you can begin to work on the underline team camaraderie and relationships.

-An interesting technique perfected in the “agile” IT practices is that of each member sharing a few of their successes from the previous week as a way to build and nurture the team relationships and, at the same time, helping others understand their role and what they value.
+An interesting technique perfected in the “agile” IT practices is that of each member sharing a few of their successes from the previous week as a way to build and nurture the team relationships and, at the same time, help others understand their role and what they value.

 You'll be surprised how much rapport develops with that one simple activity.